rroels/pinebook-pro-nvme-luks/README.md

 In summary, this is what we're going to do:
 1) install Manjaro onto eMMC
-2) move content of the eMMC root partition to an encrypted partition on the NVME
+2) create encrypted root and swap partition on NVME
-3) make changes to mkinitcpio.conf, fstab, crypttab and extlinux.conf, so that the boot partition on the eMMC loads the root partition from the NVME.
+3) move content of the eMMC root partition to the encrypted NVME root partition
-4) make use of an ecrypted swap partition on the NVME too
+4) make changes to mkinitcpio.conf, fstab, crypttab and extlinux.conf, so that the boot partition on the eMMC uses the root partition from the NVME.

 This guide focusses on creating a fresh install, and will erase any existing data on your eMMC or NVME!